Spencer Roane: Judicial career

 In 1815, Roane defied the U.S. Supreme Court's decision in Martin v.
-Hunter's Lessee, which he feared marked a drift toward abolition of slavery.
+Hunter's Lessee, which he feared marked a drift toward abolition.
 In 1819, Roane editorialized (under the pen names "Hampden" and "Amphictyon") against Marshall and the U.S. Supreme Court's decision in McCulloch v.
 Maryland.

-When in 1820, Marshall wrote for his court in Cohens v.
-Virginia, on its face simply concerning the sale of lottery tickets, but which also tested Federal jurisdiction over transactions completed entirely within a single state, Roane (as "Algernon Sidney") criticized the decision as the "zenith of despotic power" and "negatives the idea that the states have a real existence."
+When in 1820, Marshall wrote for the Supreme Court in Cohens v.
+Virginia, on its face simply concerning the sale of lottery tickets, but which also tested Federal jurisdiction over transactions completed entirely within a single state, Roane (as "Algernon Sidney") criticized the decision as the "zenith of despotic power" and said it "negatives the idea that the states have a real existence."

 Roane had become the judicial voice of opponents of the National Bank, tariffs, and government funded internal improvements.
 He believed that the federal courts could not entertain lawsuits against states without their consent under tenth and eleventh amendments to the US Constitution, and wrote several opinions foreshadowing the Nullification Crisis.

 Twice in his lifetime, Judge Roane was appointed to committees to revise Virginia's laws, including the slave codes.
 Some of the correspondence between Jefferson and Roane remains, although Roane reportedly destroyed many papers before his death.